Your bounce rate can be such a scary number, right?

 We’ll look at nine different segment options that will help you assess and improve your bounce rate.

-Segment by age
+Segment Bounce Rate by Age

 There are plenty of different demographics that Google Analytics tracks, which allows you to better segment and analyze your site traffic.